 Stages of Canine Degenerative Myelopathy

-The disease typically begins with an initial period of stiffness and difficulty walking, followed by a gradual decline in mobility.
-As the disease progresses, dogs may experience muscle wasting, loss of sensation in their hind legs, and eventually paralysis.
+The disease typically begins with an initial period of stiffness and difficulty walking, followed by a gradual decline in their mobility.
+As the disease progresses, dogs can have muscle wasting, sensation loss in their hind legs, and eventually paralysis.

 Diagnosing Canine Degenerative Myelopathy

-Diagnosis of DM is made through a combination of physical examination, laboratory tests, and imaging studies such as MRI or CT scans.
+Diagnosing DM is made through a combination of physical examination, laboratory tests, and imaging studies such as an MRI or CT scans.

-Living with Degenerative Dog Myelopathy DM is a progressive disease, meaning that it will continue to worsen over time.
+Degenerative Myelopathy DM is a progressive disease, meaning that it will continue to worsen over time.
 Unfortunately, there is no cure for DM, but with proper care and management, dogs can still lead happy and active lives.
-It’s important to consult with your veterinarian about the best course of treatment for your pet.
-Additionally, there are several organizations dedicated to helping owners of dogs with DM manage their condition.
+There are several organizations dedicated to helping dog owners manage their dog’s DM condition.
+GuideStar seems to be the biggest of them with a lot of resources that can be extremely helpful for more information.

-Unfortunately, there is no way to prevent DM as it is caused by a genetic mutation.
-However, responsible breeding practices can help reduce the incidence of this disorder in dogs.
+Unfortunately, there is no way to prevent DM because it’s caused by a genetic mutation.
+Responsible breeding practices can help reduce the incidence of this disorder.